Quick answer:

 1. Keep a detailed journal.

-The most important thing a Notary can do for protection is to keep a journal with meticulous detail.
+One of the best ways to protect yourself from Notary liability is to keep a detailed Notary journal.
+Even in states where journals are not required, a complete record of the notarization — including ID information and signatures — can provide critical evidence if a Notary is later questioned in court.
 Although not every state requires Notaries to do this, a well-kept journal can be your savior if you wind up in court answering questions about a signing that took place months or even years earlier, and you need evidence to show you did your job correctly.

 2. Know your state’s Notary laws.